Mangu/AzureIoTHandsOnLabs/Module2/readme.md

 *	The Azure IoT SDK has already been downloaded from github   ( https://github.com/Azure/azure-iot-sdks  if you want to     check them out yourself)
 *	Python drivers for the DHT22 sensor have been preinstalled   (https://github.com/adafruit/Adafruit_Python_DHT)

-If you get this lab manual outside of the workshop delivery for which it was developed (meaning none of this stuff has been done for you ), the process for setting up the RPI for the lab is in Appendix A
+If you get this lab manual outside of the workshop delivery for which it was developed (meaning none of this stuff has been done for you), the process for setting up the RPI for the lab is in Appendix A

 For the lab, we’ll first wire up the RPI before we power it on and connect to it.
 Like with most electronics, it’s always safer to do any wiring with the device powered off.
 If your RPI is powered on, remove the power at this point.